urbit/docs/reference/vane-apis/eyre.md

 ### `%vega`

 `%vega` is called whenever the kernel is updated.
-Ames currently does not do anything in response to this.
+Eyre currently does not do anything in response to this.

 #### Accepts